Blood on the Dungeon Floor: Wizardry OVA (1994)

 The teleportation spell might help, but it is in the highest spell tier, strictly end-game, and if you teleport to the wrong location, it might leave your entire party encased in a stone wall forever.
 Imagine spending countless hours building your characters out, grinding for experience and treasure, choosing the right moment to withdraw from the dungeon in order to escape with everyone’s lives in tact, only to lose all of that in the very last stretch because you picked the wrong location on the map to teleport to.

 In ‘Wizardry’, players face severe, often permanent, consequences for their miscalculations.
-If a character dies, they may be resurrected at the Temple of Cant, but the resurrection process doesn’t come with any guarantees.
-It might restore life; it might also turn the corpse to ash, rendering the character dead forever.
+If a character dies, they may be resurrected at the Temple of Cant, but there are no guarantees: the resurrection process might restore life; it might also turn the corpse to ash, rendering the character dead forever.

-If an entire party dies in the dungeon, a player may hire a new party of adventurers at Gilgamesh’s Tavern to go down into the dungeon, fetch out their corpses, and bring them to the Temple of Cant, where the player would then hope for the best.
-At any but the earliest stages, this would be about the same as starting the game over again.
-Good luck getting a level one party down to where your level five characters died.
+If a party dies in the dungeon, the player may hire a new party of adventurers at Gilgamesh’s Tavern to go down into the dungeon and fetch their corpses out to bring to the Temple of Cant, where the player would then hope for the best.
+At any but the earliest stages, this would be about the same as starting the game over again: Good luck getting a level one party down to where your level five characters died.

 Werdna Is a Dick